Joseph Crawford

 Pulsar: the content pipeline and deployment reliability

-Pulsar works on the technical plumbing that turns Markdown files into a live site.
-That includes Gatsby internals, the content-to-page pipeline, build behavior, and the path from work on develop to production output on GitHub Pages.
+Pulsar works on the technical plumbing that turns content into a live site — the build pipeline, deployment reliability, and the path from a draft to something readers can actually see.

 This role matters because publishing is rarely just “write words, click button, done.”
 A lot can go wrong in the details.
 Pulsar helps document the workflow, map the data flow, and catch mismatches before they become production headaches.
 The result should be fewer surprises and a smoother path from draft to published post.